adamjakab/QMonitor/README.md

 This repository contains the backend code for generating data for the QMonitor app.

 ## Notes
-- create venv: ´py -m venv .´
+- create venv: `py -m venv`.
-- activate virtual environment with: ´. .venv/Scripts/activate´
+- activate virtual environment with: `. .venv/Scripts/activate`